 - Click here for Complex Care Management Resources

-The second grant, which runs May 2019-April 2021, is meant to support the meaningful use of population-level health complexity data to drive improved policies and investments in care and health management supports for children with health complexity.
+The second grant, which ran from May 2019 to December 2022, was meant to support the meaningful use of population-level health complexity data to drive improved policies and investments in care and health management supports for children with health complexity.

-The project supports OPIP to provide targeted technical assistance to the Oregon Health Authority to identify specific policies, investments, and contracting requirements that can impact children with medical complexity.
-OPIP will provide technical assistance to OHA to focus on how the CCO 2.0 policies related to spending on social determinants of health, health equity, and health disparities; value-based payments focused on children, behavioral health services for parents and young children; fully implemented Systems of Care and wrap around services can be leveraged to focus on children with medical complexity.
+The project supported OPIP to provide targeted technical assistance to the Oregon Health Authority to identify specific policies, investments, and contracting requirements that can impact children with medical complexity.
+OPIP provided technical assistance to OHA to focus on how the CCO 2.0 policies related to spending on social determinants of health, health equity, and health disparities; value-based payments focused on children, behavioral health services for parents and young children; and ways to fully implemented Systems of Care and wrap around services can be leveraged to focus on children with medical complexity.

-The project will also support OPIP and OHA to share nationally the data analytic model for children’s health complexity, the compelling findings that demonstrate the magnitude and number of children with health complexity, and how the data model can be adopted by other State Medicaid agencies, given we know that what is measured is what is focused on.
+The project further supported OPIP and OHA to share nationally the data analytic model for children’s health complexity, the compelling findings that demonstrate the magnitude and number of children with health complexity, and how the data model can be adopted by other State Medicaid agencies (seven states received technical assistance), given we know that what is measured is what is focused on.

+Finally, the funding from this project was used to complement the funding OPIP received from OHA to provide deeper and more robust technical assistance to a limited number of State/Medicaid programs nationally and locally to health systems to use the data.
 OPIP will share methods on how patients can be engaged, connect CCOs to state-level patient advocacy groups, and will provide facilitation supports for meetings with patients held about the improvement change concepts and models identified.
-A summary brief will then be created based on the learnings from these efforts that will be shared with other health care systems, including other CCOs in the state.

 - Contact: OHA Office of Health Analytics at [email protected]